Is Touchscreen Typing as Fast as Using a Manual Keyboard?

 It is an intriguing question what could be achieved with a careful training program for touchscreens.— Research author Antti Oulasvirta of Aalto University quoted in The Daily Mail newspaper 10/02/19.

-Results of a Human-Computer Study With 37,000 Volunteers
+Results of a Speed Typing Study of 37,000 Volunteers

 "What can we learn about typing on mobile devices from analyzing data of over 37,000 people?